FrancinaSimone/FrancinaSimone/README.md

 - 👋 Hi, I’m @FrancinaSimone
-- 🔭 I'm currently working on learning Python
+- 🔭 I'm currently working on building AI solutions to human problems
-- 👀 I’m interested in Natural Language Processing
+- 👀 I’m interested in Machine Learning
-- 🤓 I have a lot of knowledge in metacognition and English Language as it forms our perspective and experiences in the mind.
+- 🤓 I have a lot of knowledge in prompt engineering and using AI to consolidate processes
-- 🌱 I’m currently learning Python, Machine Learning and AI
+- 🌱 I’m currently learning semantic similarity
-- 👯‍♀️ I’m looking to collaborate on anything that will help me gain skills (T_T) *I'm new here*
+- 👯‍♀️ I’m looking to collaborate on AI product development
-- 💬 Ask me about anything related to English Language from AI prompting to deconstructing information!
+- 💬 Ask me about anything from AI software development to business implementation!
 - 📫 How to reach me thefrancinasimone@gmail.com

 <!---